 Stakeholder Management & Staff Training

 There are two ways of approaching stakeholder management.
 The first is to include the minimum amount of stakeholders possible to avoid creating excessive workflows.
-This can lead to major disaffection with some stakeholder groups but ensures the project runs on time with the minimum of distraction.
+Unfortunately, this can lead to significant disaffection with some stakeholder groups but ensures the project runs on time with the minimum of distraction.
 The second is to include as many stakeholder groups as possible and seek opinions from all.
-This adds to the project overhead but appeases stakeholders and is the preferable route.
+The policy of multiple collaboration adds to the project overhead but appeases stakeholders, and is the preferable route.

 - Identify relevant contacts within each stakeholder group and gather requirements.
-The objective is to gather a picture from every angle of the business.
-Surveys, workshops, meetings and external agencies are often utilized to gather the ‘bigger’ picture across the business.
+The objective is to get a picture from every angle of the business.
+Surveys, workshops, meetings and external agencies are often utilised to collect the ‘bigger’ picture across the company.

 - Discover what forms, feeds and database integrations are required.

-- Prioritise the requirements.
-This can be a challenging exercise when dealing with many senior stakeholders.
+- Prioritising the requirements can be a challenging exercise when dealing with many senior stakeholders.

 - Assign timeframes and create a roadmap to execute the requirements.

 - Ascertain staff training requirements (Content editing, writing blogs, order processing, SEO & PR)

 For smaller projects, you could use Trello as your roadmap.
 I use it to manage content planning here at Storebuilder.